KFLC

-KFLC (1270 AM) is a commercial radio station licensed to Benbrook, Texas and broadcasting to the Dallas-Fort Worth Metroplex.
-The station is owned by Latino Media Network, and operated by Uforia Audio Network under a programming service agreement, with studios located in the Univision 23 studios in the Arts District in Downtown Dallas.
-KFLC airs a Spanish language sports radio format, primarily airing programming from Univision's TUDN Radio Network, and also carries Spanish language play by play featuring Texas Rangers Dallas Mavericks and FC Dallas.
+KFLC (1270 AM) is a commercial radio station licensed to Benbrook, Texas, and broadcasting to the Dallas-Fort Worth Metroplex.
+The station is owned and operated by Latino Media Network, with studios located in the Univision Tower at the Plaza of the Americas in the City Center District.
+KFLC airs a Spanish language Adult Contemporary radio format during the day, while also broadcasting as a TUDN Radio affiliate at night.
+KFLC and also carries Spanish language play by play featuring Texas Rangers, Dallas Mavericks, and FC Dallas.